hmrc/home-office-immigration-status-stubs/README.md

 * Once redirected to the `Configure User` page, input `TBC` in the **Stride Roles** section and click the green `Update and continue` button.
 * This should redirect to `Search by National Insurance number` page if login has been successful.

+Enter the details in the fields as follows:
+* National Insurance Number: any valid NINO (e.g. `SP123456A`)
+* First name: The dynamic stub (e.g. `MAKE-EUS-LTR`)
+* Last name: `Make`
+* Date of birth:  `2000-01-01`

-Enter the same details i.e. NINO, first name (givenName), last name (familyName) and date of birth, used in the request body and click on the green Search button display the customer's immigration status and rights to public funds.
+Click on the green Search button to display the customer's immigration status and rights to public funds.

 ### MRZ or Document Search
 `POST /v1/status/public-funds/mrz`